 - Properties requiring detailed monitoring for maintenance planning

-- Installations prioritizing safety due to high foot traffic
+- Installations prioritising safety due to high foot traffic

 Grid-tie vs Off-grid Systems